 Vitis vinifera, commonly known as Grapevine, is a wonderfully giving plant.
 Not only will it grow on a trellis or pergola to give summer shade, but it also bears edible fruit, and its early spring leaf growth is used for culinary purposes.
-There is also the added beauty of the change in leaf color as they begin to drop, allowing winter sun to penetrate.
+There is also the added beauty of the change in leaf color as they begin to drop, allowing the winter sun to penetrate.
 Greek and Italian cooks and gardeners are used to training Grapevines, specifically for their leaves to make stuffed vine leaves or dolmades.

 In this day and age, Grapevines are propagated from cuttings rather than seeds, as they get off to a much faster start that way.
 Grapevines can be purchased from nurseries, either potted in spring and summer or bare-rooted in winter.
-You can always grow your own vine from cutting, as they are easy to strike and grow on their roots, rather than being grafted.
+Of course, you can always grow your own vine from cutting, as they are easy to strike and grow on their roots, rather than being grafted.
 In winter, at pruning time, make a cutting of a leafless stem, around 4 to 6 inches (10 to 15 cm) long, with 2 or 3 nodes.
 Insert each cutting into a pot filled with coarse sand or propagating mix, and these will callous up and form roots and new growth by early spring, so you can plant them out where you want them to grow.

 Choose a sunny, well-drained position, and at planting time, dig in plenty of organic matter, including a good shovelful of compost.
 Dig the hole large enough for the roots to spread, and backfill with soil and compost, pressing around the area to get rid of air holes.
 Water in well and make sure, with a grafted vine, that the graft union is not below the soil – it should be at least 4 inches (10 cm) above the surface.